jansppenrade2/Docker-Container-Updater/README.md

 ## Configuration

-The Docker Container Auto-Update script **now uses a configuration file**, which is by default located at `/usr/local/etc/container_update/container_update.ini`.
+The Docker Container Auto-Update script uses a configuration file, which is located at `/usr/local/etc/container_update/container_update.ini`.
 This file contains all the settings and parameters necessary for the script to run.
 You can customize the configuration file according to your requirements.

 | Section     | Parameter                                   | Description                                                                                                   | Default Value                                             | Possible Values                                           |
 |-------------|---------------------------------------------|---------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------|-----------------------------------------------------------|